Vestibular Therapy

 • changes with walking (ie. drifting to one side)

-• vision changes (blurry vision, difficulty looking at screens, difficulty reading)
+• vision changes (blurry vision, difficulty looking at

 • cognitive changes (memory and focus difficulty, anxiety and depression)